kanopi/templr/README.md

 ## License

-This project is licensed under the [Your License Here].
+This project is licensed under the [MIT License](./LICENSE).
 See the LICENSE file for details.